Will the keto diet help if I have SIBO?”

 Because dieting harder doesn’t actually work.

 p.s.
-Many of these are described and talked about at length in The Gutsy Girl’s Bible: an approach to healing the gut.
+Many of the above are described and talked about at length in A Gutsy Girl’s Bible: a 21-day approach to healing the gut.

 In 2015, Kelsey Marksteiner wrote a great post on Chris Kresser’s site called, “Why Dieting Alone is Not Enough to Treat SIBO.”
 In the article, she states,